ibm-cloud-docs/assistant/dialog-methods.md

 This method returns a string from the input that matches the regular expression group pattern that you specify.
 It returns an empty string if no match is found.

 This method is designed to extract matches for different regex pattern groups, not different matches for a single regex pattern.
+To find different matches, see the [getMatch](#dialog-methods-strings-getMatch) method.
 {: note}

 In this example, the context variable is saving a string that matches the regex pattern group that you specify.
 In the expression, two regex patterns groups are defined, each one enclosed in parentheses.
 There is an inherent third group that is comprised of the two groups together.
 This is the first (groupIndex 0) regex group; it matches with a string that contains the full number group and text group together.
 The second regex group (groupIndex 1) matches with the first occurrence of a number group.
 The third group (groupIndex 2) matches with the first occurrence of a text group after a number group.